-- Students must maintain an 80% or higher final score in all "RTT" courses and an overall GPA of 2.8 or • higher to remain in the RTT program. - "RTT" courses use the CCAC Allied Health Program Grading Scale: • - o 100-93 А - В o 85-92 С - o 75-84 - Non- "RTT" courses use the standard CCAC grading scale. - Students are also required to complete a student learning portfolio and score 75% or better on a final mock certification examination in order to graduate from the RTT Program.
+- Students must maintain an 80% or higher final score in all "RTT" courses and an overall GPA of 2.8 or higher to remain in the RTT program. - "RTT" courses use the CCAC Allied Health Program Grading Scale:

+100-9385-9275-84

+A

+AC

+Non- "RTT" courses use the standard CCAC grading scale.

+• Students are also required to complete a student learning portfolio and score 75% or better on a final mock certification examination in order to graduate from the RTT Program.